WrenSwift/SimsSwitcher/[draft]readme.md

 # SimsSwitcher
-v0.2.0
+v.0.3.0

 **SimsSwitcher** is a Windows desktop application for managing The Sims 4 mods and packs.
-It allows you to easily enable/disable mods, create and switch between presets, and launch the game with custom pack selections.
+It allows you to easily enable/disable mods, create and switch between presets for both mods and packs, and launch the game with custom pack selections.

 ---